 Apple has incorporated a multitude of new features into watchOS.
 One of these features is the heart rate zones.
-While heart rate zones as a feature are available on Fitbit and Garmin platforms, Apple Watch did not offer the feature until watchOS 9.
+While both Garmin and Fitbit have offered heart rate zones as a feature for a while now, Apple Watch did not offer the feature until watchOS 9.

 In this guide, we explore the concept of Heart Rate zones in detail and provide a deeper understanding of this useful metric and how you can leverage it for your wellness and training programs.

 - 2 Maximum Heart Rate (Mhr) and Heart Rate Zones

 - 3 What are the different heart rate zones on Apple Watch?

 - 4 How to check Heart Rate Zones on Apple Watch?

 - 4.1 See your current heart rate zone while working out with your Apple Watch